 – Cachoeira de Bodequena and Estancia Hermosa

-The slightly newer Cachoeira de Bodequena offers equally wonderful bathing spots beneath waterfalls and on natural rock terraces.
+The slightly newer Cachoeira de Bodequena offers equally wonderful bathing spots beneath waterfalls from rock terraces.
 It also has the added bonus of a natural pool replete with inflatable kayaks where a guide takes you over a short waterfall for that adrenalin kick.
-An R&R area with café, volleyball court and hordes of monkeys overhead completes the picture.
+A volleyball court with hordes of monkeys overhead completes the picture.

 – Buraca das Araras

 Near to the Rio da Prata ranch is the largest sinkhole in South America.
 For once this trip does not involve getting wet – unless you fall into the lake at the bottom of the sinkhole.
 Not recommended as there are two caiman that live there who did exactly that….
-88 macaws (exactly) reside here and at various time of day swoop, soar and generally flit around in an avante garde display of colour.
-Only lasting an hour, this is the perfect way to start or end your day in Bonito.
+88 macaws (exactly) reside here and at various times of day swoop, soar and generally flit around in an avante garde display of colour.
 Perfect for younger children too as the walk is in the shade of the trees and under a kilometre in length.
 And who doesn’t love getting up close to a macaw anyway?

 – Dine out at Casa da Joao

 So you have swum with them and spotted them on the riverbanks.
 You may have even fished for them.
 But now it is time to try dining out on caiman and piranha at Bonito’s most lauded restaurant, Casa da Joao.
 And yes, they taste just like chicken.
-Piranha broth is a bargain at £3 a bowl.
-Also highly recommended is the Treida fish dish with of course the ubiquitous farafa (yukka) accompaniment.
-And the puddings…..well a word of warning, Brazilians have a very sweet tooth and you will find it hard to resist gorging on chocolate anthill cake or endless pastries.
-The children will love it.
+Highly recommended is the Treida fish dish with of course the ubiquitous farafa (yukka) accompaniment.
+And the puddings…..well a word of warning, Brazilians have a very sweet tooth and you will find it hard to resist gorging on chocolate anthill cake – kids will love it.

 5. Iguazu Falls

-The ultimate water experience and a must on any itinerary for Brazil with children.
-Iguazu means ‘Big water’ and the falls are possibly South America’s most famous attraction.
+The ultimate water experience and a must on any family itinerary in Brazil with kids.
+Iguazu means ‘Big water’ and the falls are arguably South America’s most famous attraction.
 But although popular you will still be swept away (excuse the pun) by how incredible they are.

-Totally surrounded by rainforest and wildlife, the noise of the jungle will accompany you along the walkways until the noise of the thundering water takes over.
-On the Argentine side you can peer into the chasm that is the Devil’s Throat, in Brazil you can walk through the spray right beside the falls surrounded by hundreds of exotic butterflies and some rather annoying coati raccoons.
-And from both sides you can take the ultimate shower and head right into and under the falls themselves.
+Surrounded by rainforest and wildlife, the noise of the jungle will accompany you along the walkways until the noise of the thundering water takes over.
+On the Argentine side, you can peer into the chasm that is the Devil’s Throat, in Brazil, you can walk through the spray right beside the falls surrounded by hundreds of exotic butterflies and some rather annoying coati raccoons.
+And from both sides, you can take the ultimate shower and head right under the falls themselves.
 Brazil with kids has never been so much fun.

 Five things to do in Iguazu with kids